chipmunk-project/druzhba-simulator/README.md

     python3 druzhba_run.py simple example_alus/stateful_alus/raw.alu example_alus/stateless_alus/stateless_alu.alu 2 2 1 "0,1,2,3" hole_configurations/simple_raw_stateless_alu_2_2_hole_cfgs.txt 1 100 1

+More examples can be found at the bottom.
 Note: the -n recompile flag should be used if you have already compiled dsim previously and would like to rerun it without recompiling.
-This is especially useful if machine code pairs are to be swapped for unoptimized Druzhba executions.
+This is especially useful if machine code pairs are to be swapped for unoptimized Druzhba executions or if the program is to be run with a different number of ticks.
 If the recompile flag is turned on for a new pipeline configuration (e.g. different stateful ALU or pipeline dimensions) this will not work; dgen will need to be run again and the resulting file needs to be compiled with dsim.